Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 Files with the `.jsx` extension are specific to the React library, and will typically contain the familiar HTML-like syntax you’ve seen in earlier sections.
 It’s important to note that this file extension is down to personal preference.
 JSX files will be converted into raw JavaScript by a tool such as Babel JS before being run in the browser.
 Some people prefer to have presentational components that just accept static data and display it, using the `.jsx` file extension to denote them.
 The important thing to remember is you can use either `.js` or `.jsx` to name your files.
 There is no difference, only personal preference.

-Let’s start moving through the files and coding them.
+Start moving through the files and coding them.

 ### Title.jsx